Part I

 The light drizzle did not even reach as far as the shuttered gates.
 Toshin observed the leading edge of the ledge turning gray with dampness.
 Along with the cool, damp breeze the faint rumbling seemed to course along the ground where he stood.

 Toshin sighed nonchalantly.
-"Looks like rain," he said to Gaishi next to him.
+“Looks like rain,” he said to Gaishi, standing next to him.

-"Yeah."
+“Yeah.”
 Gaishi took a deep breath, showing his white teeth.
-"At least it makes the weather easier to put up with.
-Armor gets awfully stuffy in this heat."
+“Makes the weather easier to put up with.
+Armor gets awfully stuffy in this heat.”
 He grinned.

-Toshin had joined the military a year after the new Empress was enthroned.
+Toshin had joined the military a year after the empress was enthroned.
 Following a year of training he was assigned to the Army of the Left.
-He'd served officially in this position for half a year.
-He hadn't worked under any other command but Gaishi's.
+He’d served officially in this position for half a year.
+He hadn’t worked under any other command but Gaishi’s.

 "Ei Province is hot.
 Baku Province has better weather."